Catalyst-Agent: Autonomous heterogeneous catalyst screening with an LLM Agent: Introduction

-In this study, we introduce Catalyst-Agent, an autonomous AI agent that addresses this gap by integrating tool-augmented LLM planning with ML-accelerated adsorption energy evaluation to enable end-to-end catalyst screening and optimization.
-Unlike prior approaches that focus on structure generation\cite{mok2024generative} or literature mining\cite{yao2025llm}, Catalyst-Agent retrieves candidate crystals from established databases, constructs physically consistent surface models, evaluates adsorption energetics through the UMA-powered AdsorbML pipeline and iteratively refines near-miss candidates via surface modifications.
+In this study, we introduce Catalyst-Agent, an autonomous AI agent that efficiently scales and accelerates catalyst screening by integrating tool-augmented LLM planning with ML-accelerated adsorption energy evaluation.
+Unlike prior approaches that focus on structure generation\cite{mok2024generative} or literature mining\cite{yao2025llm}, Catalyst-Agent retrieves candidate crystals from established databases, constructs physically consistent surface models, evaluates adsorption energetics using an MLIP, and iteratively refines promising candidates via structural modifications.
 All of this is orchestrated autonomously within a single closed-loop MCP-based framework.
-We evaluate Catalyst-Agent on three electrocatalytic screening tasks: the oxygen reduction reaction (ORR), nitrogen reduction reaction (NRR) and CO\(_2\) reduction reaction, and demonstrate its effectiveness across chemically diverse search spaces.
+We evaluate Catalyst-Agent on three electrocatalytic screening tasks: the oxygen reduction reaction (ORR), nitrogen reduction reaction (NRR), and CO\(_2\) reduction reaction (CO$_2$RR), and demonstrate its effectiveness across chemically diverse search spaces.